El Paso, TX

 There are at least three advantages of ordering a sandwich at Ripe: (1) they are always on the menu, (2) it keeps you in the $$ price range, and (3) the ones I have tried have been better than at other restaurants.
 In the case of the Black Bean Burger I am not sure that this is the best I have had anywhere, but I do think it is one of the best in the city.
 The one I ordered here was a Tuesday special, but I think this meant it was at a lower price rather than that they only serve it on Tuesday.
 I liked the fact that it was slightly spicy but they were not using the spice to try to bump up the flavor (there was flavor enough from the fresh ingredients).
 The Simple Salad that came with it was fresh and had a good flavor.

-I ordered the BLTA because it was on the summer seasonal menu, and it looked like it would be interesting.
+I ordered a BLTA from the Summer Seasonal Menu, and it turned out to be one of my favorite sandwiches.
 I will have to say that even adding the “A” (avocado) to the traditional BLT does not fully describe it–the menu lists toasted ciabatta, bacon, pepper jack, avocado, chipotle mayo, lettuce, and fried green tomatoes.
 In terms of flavor I think what I appreciated the most over the traditional BLT was the cheese.
 The chipotle mayo was something about which I was wary, but it turned out to be very good with just the right amount of kick.
 The avocado was fresh but not so soft that it oozed out of the sides to make a messy meal as well as a tasty one.
 On the bacon they did a good job of making it just a little bit crispy so that it still had most of its flavor but I did not feel as if I were eating something greasy and soggy (usually I prefer bacon that is crispy rather than soft).

 Ripe is known for its burgers, which account for the majority of sandwiches they serve.
 Burgers are not usually high on my wish list, but what I have heard about the ones here must mean that they are very high quality.

 In the past one of my favorite items here was the Panini.
 There is currently only one type of panini on the menu, but a waiter indicated that you might be able to make a special request if there was a certain type of sandwich you wanted.
-I wanted to try some different items before I went back to what used to be my usual order at Ripe (assuming I can still get the types of panini I used to order).
-I still think, though, that whatever they make here will be among the best sandwiches in El Paso.
+I think that at some point this will be worth a try.

 Some of the highlights from the past include a delicious Stuffed Chicken and a Moroccan style Vegetable Tagine.
-I have already mentioned the panini, but it was mentioned to me that some types of panini may still be available by special order.
+Panini is still available, and I was told that some additional types of sandwich may be available by special order.
+However it was the vegetable panini (which is no longer on the menu) that I particularly enjoyed.
 I was very impressed in the past by the Asparagus and I think this is likely still available on some of the seasonal or special menus.